Investing · Guide

 Three reasonable approaches based on your goal:

 Minimum approach: capture the state tax deduction.
 Contribute exactly the amount needed to max out your state's deduction or credit.
-For example, in New York, contribute $10,000/year (couple) for the maximum $1,070 state tax savings.
+For example, in New York, contribute $10,000/year (couple filing jointly) for the maximum ~$1,070 state tax savings.
 Doesn't fully fund college but captures all the free state tax money.

 Most middle-income families land somewhere between the first two.
-Don't sacrifice your own retirement savings to fund a 529 — your child can borrow for college, but you can't borrow for retirement.
+Don't sacrifice your own retirement savings to fund a 529.
+Your child can borrow for college, but you can't borrow for retirement.
+For more on balancing priorities, check our compound interest calculator to see how retirement savings and education savings grow side by side, or read our guide on building a savings strategy.

 A 529 plan is a tax-advantaged investment account designed for education expenses.
 Contributions grow tax-free, and withdrawals for qualified education expenses (tuition, room and board, books, K-12 tuition up to $10K/year, certain apprenticeship costs, and limited student loan repayment) are also tax-free.
 The plan is named after Section 529 of the Internal Revenue Code.